Moses-Mbugs/Flutter/weather_app/README.md

-# weather_app
+# Skycast

-A new Flutter project.
+A flutter project that shows real time weather conditions from different regions accross the world

 ## Getting Started